learn-co-curriculum/dsc-probability-mass-function-lab/README.md

 import numpy as np
 ```

-Following the approach seen in the previous lesson, calculate the PMG by normalizing each size.
+Following the approach seen in the previous lesson, calculate the PMF by normalizing each size.

 ```python